 Blue-light filtering lenses like these from Warby Parker, are designed so that you are able to wear them all day.
-These lenses do not filter out all blue-light but allow a healthy amount to reach your eyes while keeping the amount down so that it doesn’t not reach levels that would cause any side effects.
+These lenses do not filter out all blue light but allow a healthy amount to reach your eyes while keeping the amount down so that it doesn’t reach levels that would cause any side effects.

-But if you are someone that doesn’t need to wear their glasses all day, here are times when you might want to pop those blue-light filtering glasses on.
+But if you are someone that doesn’t need to wear their glasses all day, there are times when you might want to pop those blue-light filtering glasses on.

 - Computers/Televisions – Anytime you are working in front of a digital device such as a computer, or television screens it would be a good time to wear blue-light filtering glasses.
 This is especially important if you are going to be in front of these digital screens late at night.

 - Smartphones/Tablets – Whenever you are on your smartphone, or tablet late in the evening it would be a good time for blue-light filtering glasses as well.
 These days, many of us are on our phones or tablets late at night, so filtering out that blue light can help your body produce more melatonin so you can fall asleep easier.

 - Late at Night – At night time, we generally would have more lights on around the house which emits blue light.
 LED technology has been great and energy-efficient, but it also emits more blue light.

 I wanted to see how effective the lenses were at filtering out blue light, in order to do that I needed my blue laser pointer.
 This laser point emits 405 nm blue-light, wavelengths any shorter would basically be ultraviolet (UV) rays.

 I am also going to need the glasses, so I grabbed a pair of my Warby Parker glasses that had blue-light filtering as well as one without just to compare.